kgingras/blog/_posts/2014-12-31-Settlers-Of-Catan-Strategy-Guide.md

 ###Changing with the Game

-In the beginning, everyone wants to build roads and settlments and that means lumber and that sweet brick are in high demand.
+In the beginning, everyone wants to build roads and settlements and that means lumber and that sweet brick are in high demand.
 However, later in the game when the board is locked up to focus shifts to cities and Dev Cards in the form of wheat and ore.
 It is helpful to observe this change.

 #Styles of Play